High Islamic Council of Mali

-The High Islamic Council of Mali (Haut Conseil islamique malien, HCIM) is an organization created in January 2002 that brings together religious organizations and leaders responsible for interfacing with authorities.
+The High Islamic Council of Mali (HCIM; Haut Conseil islamique malien) is an organization created in January 2002 that brings together religious organizations and leaders responsible for interfacing with authorities.

-The Council is headed by a president from the national executive board elected for a five-year term.
+The council is headed by a president from the national executive board elected for a five-year term.

 Thierno Hady Boubacar Thiam, a moderate ulama who represented the Malikite majority, led the organization from 2003 to 2008.

-Salafi Mahmoud Dicko led the Council from 2008 to 2019.
+Salafi Mahmoud Dicko led the council from 2008 to 2019.
 At the end of his first term in 2014, Dicko was re-elected with 59 votes as compared to 27 for his competitor Thierno Hady Oumar Thiam.

-Since April 2019, the Council has been led by the Malikite Chérif Ousmane Madani Haïdara.
-Haïdara had been the Council's vice president beginning in 2002, when the Council was created.
+Since April 2019, the council has been led by the Malikite Chérif Ousmane Madani Haïdara.
+Haïdara had been the council's vice president beginning in 2002, when the council was created.